 "Touristy" things are hard to define.
 What may be touristy to one person may not be to another.

 When we were in NZ we loved going to the vineyards and sampling wines.
 We thought that Queenstown was a spectacular place to go.
 Lots of outdoor activities, spent a few hours watching a demonstration of sheep herding (and sheering).
 Did the jet boats near there.
-Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit).
-12 days agoAnswered by Don via WorldNomads.com
+Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit). about 1 month agoAnswered by Don via WorldNomads.com

 Visit the Wairarapa coast (near Wellington).
 It is spectacular.
 Stay in Greytown or Martinborough (which is are favoured spots for Wellingtonians for weekend breaks for vineyard tours and a nice atmosphere).
-Don't stay in Masterton, which is a dump.
-11 days agoAnswered by Elliot Smith via WorldNomads.com
+Don't stay in Masterton, which is a dump. about 1 month agoAnswered by Elliot Smith via WorldNomads.com

 When are you going?
 I visited New Zealand in September/October which is truly off season, so even the most touristy areas like Milford Sound were quiet.